 To put it in perspective, the distance from Texas State University to I-35 on a 24K map of the San Marcos is about 4 inches.
 On a 100K map, the distance is 3/4 of an inch, and on a 250K map it's hard to make out at less than 1/4 of an inch.

-Copies of USGS topographic maps throughout the United States can be printed free of charge to meet the curriculum and research needs of Texas State University students, faculty, and staff.
-Most requests are printed within 24 hours, except on Saturdays when the unit is closed.
-As an added bonus, the Government Information staff can also print the newest generation of 24K maps produced by the USGS within the past two years.
+Copies of USGS topographic maps throughout the United States can be printed for a small fee at the Alkek One Print Shop to meet the curriculum and research needs of Texas State University students, faculty, and staff.
+Most requests are printed within 24 hours, except on weekends.
+The newest generation of 24K maps produced by the USGS within the past two years can also be printed.
 While they do not include the vegetation codes of "traditional" topographic maps, the new generation of topographic maps do include the option to overlay orthographic imagery (satellite pictures) of the terrain.

 Last, but not least, when a macro view of Texas topography is needed, the Government Information unit has four 1:500,000 (500K) scale maps of Texas covering the northeast, northwest, southeast, and southwest quadrants of the state, and a 1:1,000,000 scale map of the entire state.
-Measuring in at 54 inches to a side, the maps are too large to keep in the flat map cases, so folded versions are available at the Gov Info desk.
+Measuring in at 54 inches to a side, the maps are too large to keep in the flat map cases, so folded versions are available in the map case area.
 They're also too large to print, but sections of the maps can be copied on the KIC scanners on the 3rd and 4th floors of the Library.
 The resulting images can be printed on standard printers.